40 Ways Your Body Changes After 40

-In a study of 110 healthy adults who were allowed eight hours of bedtime, the middle-agers (ages 40 to 55), were found to sleep around 23 minutes less than the youngest group (ages 20 to 30).
+In a study published in the journal Sleep of 110 healthy adults who were allowed eight hours of bedtime, the middle-agers (ages 40 to 55), were found to sleep around 23 minutes less than the youngest group (ages 20 to 30).
 A simple explanation is that people need less sleep as they age, but the National Sleep Foundation refutes that.
 On their website they write: “It is a common misconception that sleep needs decline with age.
 In fact, research demonstrates that our sleep needs remain constant throughout adulthood.”

 It’s harder for you to lose weight.

 You may remember a time in which getting back into your best shape required nothing more than cutting out bread and sweets for 72 hours.
 For many of us, slimming down in a hurry gets to be a much tougher prospect when we reach 40, and you probably already know that the cause is a slowing metabolism.

 What many of us forget, however, is that a huge part of having a slower metabolism is a direct consequence of decreased muscle mass.
 Muscles need fuel—meaning that the more muscle you have, the more calories you’ll burn at rest.
 Put on one pound of muscle, and you’ll re-stoke your furnace and burn an extra 50 calories per day.
 That math scales up meaning that by putting on 10 pounds of muscle, with regular resistance training and plenty of high quality protein, your body could burn a whopping 3,500 extra calories per week while idling.

 You become aware of being shorter.